 The three major credit bureaus – Equifax, Experian, and TransUnion – are working towards a solution to eliminating the flaws and issues in credit reporting and dispute resolution processes.
 One of the decisions taken by the bureaus in this direction is hiring trained employees instead of relying on the automated system, thereby enabling the review of supporting documents that were earlier being blindly rejected by the automated system.

 The bureaus have also decided to overhaul their approach towards the treatment of medical debts on consumers’ reports, allowing citizens a 6-month waiting period to resolve issues pertaining to medical bills, which otherwise would negatively reflect on their credit reports.

 How Credit Repair Companies Can Help

-The above mentioned steps are a few amongst many, which the bureaus have decided to implement in the next 18 months to 3 years’ time-frame.
+The above-mentioned steps are a few amongst many, which the bureaus have decided to implement in the next 18 months to 3 years’ time-frame.
 This, however, doesn’t mean that the citizens do not have an option to tackle the issues pertaining to their credit reports, at present.

-Credit repair companies offer array of services that not only help citizens to identify and rectify inaccuracies in their reports, but also provide expert guidance to help people maintain a healthy credit score.
+Credit repair companies offer an array of services that not only help citizens to identify and rectify inaccuracies in their reports but also provide expert guidance to help people maintain a healthy credit score.
 Credit repair experts, with an in-depth knowledge of federal and state laws, help people to resurrect their financial profiles.

 Should you wish to learn more about how you can improve your credit report, please feel free to connect with our team of consultants.
-We’d be happy to answer any question you may have.
+We’d be happy to answer any questions you may have.